BogdanGeorgian91/monster-rolodex/README.md

 ## Dummy App for ConfigCat Feature Flag Sample

-First, hit `npm install` in the terminal.
+First, hit `npm install` in the project directory.

 ## How it works
 This is a dummy app I coded a while ago.
 You can ignore the search functionality.
 It just returns based on the name. <br>